RIDERS IN THE SKY

 What can I expect from the coaching sessions?

 Riders will be split into small groups based on their experience and abilities.
-Our professional coaches are able to coach a variety of skills: stability and balance, improved braking techniques, body position and range of motion, climbing techniques, cornering, wheel lifts, roll downs, tactics in technical terrain, intro to drops and jumps.
-Our coaches will help guide you to specific skills that will help you meet your goals!
-We will ride trails to put our skills into practice and will session features on trails as you wish!
+Our professional coaches instruct a variety of skills: stability and balance, improved braking techniques, body position and range of motion, climbing techniques, cornering, wheel lifts, roll downs, tactics in technical terrain, and intro to drops and jumps.
+Our coaches will guide you to specific skills that will help you meet your goals!
+We will ride trails to put our skills into practice, sessioning features as you wish!

 What bike should I bring?

 A modern mountain bike with disc brakes and front suspension is required.
-Flat pedals are highly encouraged!
 A full suspension mountain bike is ideal for Sky Tavern’s terrain.
-Riders with all-mountain/enduro full suspension mountain bikes will have a better time on our black/double black trails.
+Riders with all-mountain/enduro full suspension mountain bikes will have a better experience on our blue, black, and double black trails.
 Remember to check over your bike before the clinic: tires, brakes, gears, shocks, wheels and frame as it’s no fun dealing with mechanicals when learning new skills.
+Flat pedals are highly encouraged!

 What protective gear should I bring?

 Properly fitted CPSC Certified helmets, eye protection, knee pads and gloves are required.
 Any other body armor you feel comfortable riding in is optional.
-Body armor, elbow pads and full face helmets are highly recommended if interested in our black/double black terrain.
+Body armor, elbow pads and full-face helmets are highly recommended if interested in our blue, black, and double black terrain.

 Are eMTBs ok?

-Only Class 1 eMTBs are permitted (pedal assist, no throttle allowed).
-We are shuttling all weekend, so a regular mountain bike is highly recommended if you have one.
+Class 1 eMTBs are permitted (pedal assist, no throttle allowed).
+We are shuttling all weekend, so a regular mountain bike is highly recommended.

 What other bike-related things should I bring?